 Consult the accompanying doctor and/or your Sherpa team leader before taking any pills during the trek.
 Do not take sleeping pills at higher altitudes, as it can be dangerous.
-Marathoners are recommended to go through medical and dental checkup in their home country prior to departure for trekking.
+Marathoners are recommended to go through medical and dental checkups in their home country before departure for trekking.

-While on trek, we make sure that the clients get clean bacteria-free water every day.
-Water is boiled and cooled for group members to drink and to rinse their mouth.
+While on the trek, we make sure that the clients get clean bacteria-free water every day.
+Water is boiled and cooled for group members to drink and to rinse their mouths.
 Iodine can be used but it only kills the taste of the water.
-Purification tabs only works 40-50% as the Himalayan Water has strong mineral contents.
-So it is best to drink boiled water on trek.
+Purification tabs only work 40-50% as the Himalayan Water has strong mineral contents.
+So, it is best to drink boiled water on the trek.

 We suggest the following items or trekking gears for personal use depending upon the grade and duration of the trek.

 - Good pair of trekking boots, runners, or sandshoes